-5. If no resolution is reached, the department chair determines whether the student continues in the program without restriction, continues in the program with remedial work, or is withdrawn from the program.
-The department chair makes specific written recommendations within ten (10) days, and the decision is conveyed to the PAR committee faculty and the student in writing.
+- 3. If the student chooses to adhere to the recommendations regarding (a) remedial procedures or (b) exit from the program, the following procedures will not be implemented.
+When a student appeals, they submit a letter to the department chair detailing the appeal.
+The department chair will review the letter and decide if (a) a meeting with the department chair along with a representative from the PAR committee and/or the associate department chair is warranted to seek a resolution of the appeal or (b) the appeal should be denied. - 4.
+If no resolution is reached, the department chair determines whether the student continues in the program without restriction, continues in the program with remedial work, or is withdrawn from the program.
+The department chair makes specific written recommendations within ten (10) days of receiving an appeal, and the decision is conveyed to the PAR committee faculty and the student in writing.